alvarobartt/ea-associate-ds/README.md

 3. [Exploiting similarities among languages for machine translation.
 Tomas Mikolov, Quoc V. Le and Ilya Sutskever.
 In the Computation and Language (cs.CL)](https://arxiv.org/abs/1309.4168)

 4. [_Language-specific models in multilingual topic tracking.
 Leah S. Larkey, Fangfang Feng, Margaret Connell and Victor Lavrenko, In the SIGIR '04: Proceedings of the 27th annual international ACM SIGIR conference on Research and development in information retrieval_](https://dl.acm.org/doi/abs/10.1145/1008992.1009061)

+---

+## Personal Opinion

+This assignment was both rewarding and demanding, since the time was very limited and the multi-lingual problem was not my expertise so I had to do some extra research, which indeed was profitable as I gained new knowledge over that topic.
+Anyway, both the HR and the Technical Team have been so nice during all the process and the feedback on the assignment was far from good, as there is a lot of work in here.

+__So feel free to use this repository as a sample NLP assignment template, since this is the format that the companies expect from a Data Scientist, Machine Learning Engineer, etc.__

+P.S.: I had to quit the hiring process since I received a job opportunity that fitted better with me, so I quit before proceeding with the last interview.